Israeli government divisions deepen as cabinet minister says defeating Hamas is unrealistic | KRDO

 “(Netanyahu) understands that in order for him to stay in power, the war has to continue,” Hazan of the Hebrew University said, “Because the day the war ends, that’s when the people of Israel will turn against him.”

 An opinion poll published earlier this month by the Israel Democracy Institute (IDI) found that only 15% of Israelis want Netanyahu to remain prime minister after the war.
-Twenty-three percent said they wanted Gantz as prime minister after the war.
+Twenty-three percent said they wanted former Defense Minister Benny Gantz as prime minister after the war.

 Gantz is widely considered a likely successor to Netanyahu when an election is called.